Arun152k/ETL-Airflow-Kafka-Spark-Cassandra/README.md

 - **Debezium**: Captures changes in the PostgreSQL database and streams them to Kafka.
 - **Kafka Connect**: Uses the Debezium Postgres connector to manage the data capture process.

+## Docker Containers

+- **Zookeeper**: Manages and coordinates the Kafka brokers.
+- **Kafka Broker**: Handles the data streaming and messaging.
+- **Schema Registry**: Manages and provides access to Avro schemas for Kafka messages.
+- **Control Center**: Provides a web-based interface to monitor and manage the Kafka ecosystem.
+- **Airflow Webserver and Scheduler**: Orchestrates the ETL workflow with task scheduling and execution.
+- **PostgreSQL**: Serves as the source database for the Change Data Capture (CDC) process.
+Airflow's metadata is also stored here.
+- **Spark Master and Worker**: Executes the data processing tasks.
+- **Cassandra**: Stores the processed data.
+- **Debezium**: Captures changes in the PostgreSQL database and streams them to Kafka.
+- **Kafka Connect UI**: Provides a user interface to manage and monitor Kafka Connect.

 ## Getting Started

 1. **Clone the repository:**